Goutte/TreeBundle/README.markdown

 TreeBundle
 ==========

+The Tree structure is currently designed with only one model, the [Node](https://github.com/Goutte/TreeBundle/blob/master/Model/AbstractNode.php).

 Provides a service for serializing and unserializing nodes, to and from strings such as `A(B,C(D))`.

 Drivers provided :